 This is probably the most under used questions on feedback surveys.
-This is a type of survey question that can help out a marketer so much that the possibilities can be endless.
-It’s impossible for heatmaps to tell you where the visitor initially found your website, but asking your visitors how they found you can tell you exactly which marketing channel is working or not.
+This is a type of survey question that can help out a marketer so much that the possibilities are endless.
+It’s impossible for heatmaps to tell you where the visitor initially found your website.
+But asking your visitors how they found you can tell you exactly which marketing channel is working or not.

 4. Did this content meet your expectations?